evansims/uximage/README.md

      width="960" height="540">Accessible text.</div>
 ```

-The above is an example of a uxImage element.
+Better call Kenny Loggins, because we just entered the danger zone.
+This is an advanced example of a uxImage.
 It's a DIV with some HTML5 data attributes assigned that help customize the rendering behavior.
-You can put whatever you'd like inside it - accessibility text, noscript fallbacks, etc.
+You can put whatever you'd like inside it - accessibility text, noscript fallbacks, overlays, whatever your heart desires.

 + **data-src** - The smallest version of the image, preferably compressed and suitable over ~3G cellular networks.
 + **data-src-medium** - The standard version of the image, suitable for desktop or tablets.